 Greenwood Cemetery is rumored to be one of the most haunted locations in central Illinois.
-According to Troy Taylor, a popular author on haunted locations in the Midwest, the land that would become Greenwood was originally an Amerindian burial ground, and then was later used by the first white settlers to bury their dead until the late 1830s.
+According to Troy Taylor, the land that would become Greenwood was originally an Amerindian burial ground, and then was later used by the first white settlers to bury their dead until the late 1830s.
 These graves have since disappeared.
 The oldest visible marker on the grounds dates back to 1840, and Greenwood Cemetery was officially established in 1857.
-Between 1900 and 1926, the cemetery was the premier location to be buried in Decatur, but by the end of the ‘30s the cemetery association ran out of money and the grounds were barely maintained.